How to find the best Risk and Reward ratio in FX

 Forex risk reward ratio strategy – how it works

 That's the best risk to reward ratio Forex strategy?
 It's logical to say that the best strategy gives you crazy rewards and the smallest risks, right? — wrong.
 There's a lot to take into account before deciding on the best risk to reward ratio.
 For instance, let's say you are only trading setups that have 1 risk and 10 reward ratio.
 On paper 1:10 seems amazing, however, how often can you find trading setups that can give you such a ratio?
 What is the success rate of trading the setup?
-You might spend a whole year glued to your screen and never see a trading opportunity with 1:10 ratio.
+You might spend a whole year glued to your screen and never see a trading opportunity with a 1:10 ratio.

 Consistently profitable traders care less about what will happen in any single trade.
 They care about what will happen after hundreds of trades.
 Risk to reward and success rate are both highly important in this regard.
 The main goal of trading is to make money after a series of trades.
 As we've already mentioned, RR and success rate are decisive in profitability.
 Let's discuss each in more detail: